domscontent/domscontent.github.io/_pages/services.md

 - Help scoping and planning small business automations
 - Hybrid setups that combine both AI agents and process automation

 **I’ll work with you at a competitve mid-tier rate, depending on project size.
-Consultancy rate is £32 per hour.**
+Consultancy rate is £32/hour.**

 ---